g) Provision and contingencies

 The Company based on annual audited financial statements and the expert opinion obtained, is of the view that the Company is not liable to get itself registered as a Non-Banking Financial Company (NBFC) under section 45 IA of the Reserve Bank of India Act,1934.

-There are no Companies/enterp rises under the Micro, Small & Medium Enterprises Development Act,2006, to whom the company owes dues on account of principal amount together with interest, and accordingly, no additional disclosure has been made.
+There are no Companies/enterprises under the Micro, Small & Medium Enterprises Development Act,2006, to whom the company owes dues on account of principal amount together with interest, and accordingly, no additional disclosure has been made.
 The above information regarding micro, a small & medium enterprise has been determined to the extent such parties have been identified based on information available with the Company.

-Note 33ADDITIONAL REGULATORY INFORMATION REQUIRED BY SCHEDULE III TO THE COMPANIES ACT, 2013
+ADDITIONAL REGULATORY INFORMATION REQUIRED BY SCHEDULE III TO THE COMPANIES ACT, 2013

 (i) The Company does not have any benami property held in its name.
 No proceedings have been initiated on or are pending against the Company for holding benami property under the Benami Transactions (Prohibition) Act, 1988(45 of 1988) and Rules made thereunder.

-(ii) The Company has not been declared a wilful defaulter by any bank or financial institution or other lender or government or any government authority.
+(ii) The Company has not been declared wilful defaulter by any bank or financial institution or other lender or government or any government authority.

-(iii) The Company has complied with the requirement with respect to the number of layers as prescribed under section 2(87) of the Companies Act, 2013 read with the Companies (Restriction on number of layers) Rules, 2017
+(iii) The Company has complied with the requirement with respect to number of layers as prescribed under section 2(87) of the Companies Act, 2013 read with the Companies (Restriction on number of layers) Rules, 2017

 (iv) Utilisation of borrowed funds and share premium